Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Can you avoid paying for care by giving away your assets?

-Often, people who have income above the local authority's means test think about giving money, property or other assets away to family or friends, or spending more than normal, so that their assets fall below the means test limit.
-However, when you apply for the means test to take place, the local authority can look back at your finances and consider whether you have made these gifts deliberately, with the intention of avoiding paying for your care fees.
+Often, people who have income above the local authority's means test think about giving money, property, or other assets away to family or friends, or spending more than normal, so that their assets fall below the means test limit.
+However, when you apply for the means test to take place, the local authority can look back at your finances and consider whether you have made these gifts deliberately, to avoid paying for your care fees.
 This is known as deprivation of assets.

 What is deprivation of assets?

-The term ‘deprivation of assets’ is used by Local Authorities when they believe someone has made a gift or transfer of assets to a third party, usually a relative, to avoid or reduce their liability to pay for care.
+Local authorities use the term ‘deprivation of assets’ when they believe someone has made a gift or transfer of assets to a third party, usually a relative, to avoid or reduce their liability to pay for care.

 Can you be prosecuted for deprivation of assets?

-Where the local authority considers that a deprivation of assets has taken place, they may include the value of those assets within the means test even though you no longer have them.
+Where the local authority considers that a deprivation of assets has occurred, they may include the value of those assets within the means test even though you no longer have them.
 This could of course mean that you become ineligible for funding, although your assets are actually below the means test limits.
-Additionally, if you transferred any assets to other people, they may become liable for some of the costs of your care.
+Additionally, if you transfer any assets to other people, they may become liable for some of the costs of your care.

 Find out more